zc9syil5ya/swa-en-christian-sommer/README.md

 It is in `src/main/resources`.
 For the test database the same must be configured.
 The test `application.properties` file is located in `/src/test/resources`.

-For Linux or UNIX systems the path would have to be different.
-For example: spring.datasource.url=jdbc:h2:file:`~/home/public/prod` and `~/home/public/test` in the test directory
+For Linux,UNIX or macOS systems  the path is probably different.
+For example: spring.datasource.url=jdbc:h2:file:`/path/to/prod` and `/path/to/test` in the test directory.

 The PROD database is accessible as long as the server is running at `http://localhost:8080/h2`.
 User is `sa` and no password.
 Path to the database is the previously set path.